Crystal Palace vs West Bromwich Albion U23 - Match Centre - Crystal Palace F.C.

 Goal!

 Goal!
-Crystal Palace PL2 3, West Bromwich Albion PL2 2.
-Kian Flanagan (Crystal Palace PL2) right footed shot from the left side of the box to the bottom left corner.
-Assisted by Scott Banks.
+West Bromwich Albion PL2 1, Crystal Palace PL2 1.
+Connor Wickham (Crystal Palace PL2) right footed shot from the centre of the box to the bottom left corner.
+Assisted by Jake O'Brien following a set piece situation.

+Attempt missed.
+Jake O'Brien (Crystal Palace PL2) header from the right side of the box misses to the left.
+Assisted by Reece Hannam with a cross following a set piece situation.

 free kick won

-Sam Woods (Crystal Palace PL2) wins a free kick in the defensive half.
+Luke Dreher (Crystal Palace PL2) wins a free kick in the attacking half.

+Attempt saved.
+Jamie Soule (West Bromwich Albion PL2) left footed shot from the centre of the box is saved in the centre of the goal.
+Assisted by Zak Brown.

 free kick won